micanogueira/micanogueira.github.io/content/highlights/educational.md

     <span class="eduperiod">1997 ➛ 2006</span>

-    {{< fa solid book-reader >}} Entered elementary school as one of the few students who already knew how to read and write, helping peers in their learning process.
+    {{< fa solid book-reader >}}&nbsp;Entered elementary school as one of the few students who already knew how to read and write, helping peers in their learning process.

-    {{< fa solid theater-masks >}} Wrote a play, directed it and acted together with some classmates, making a presentation to everyone in the school.
+    {{< fa solid theater-masks >}}&nbsp;Wrote a play, directed it and acted together with some classmates, making a presentation to everyone in the school.

-    {{< fa solid users >}} Several times elected class representative.
+    {{< fa solid users >}}&nbsp;Several times elected class representative.

-    {{< fa solid user-shield >}} Took part in the student council for a year.
+    {{< fa solid user-shield >}}&nbsp;Took part in the student council for a year.

-    {{< fa regular newspaper >}} Joined the school newspaper team as one of the editors.
+    {{< fa regular newspaper >}}&nbsp;Joined the school newspaper team as one of the editors.

-    {{< fa solid folder-plus >}} Engaged in various types of extracurricular activities such as dance, sports, cultural activities, and assisting teachers and school staff in organizing and carrying out activities.
+    {{< fa solid folder-plus >}}&nbsp;Engaged in various types of extracurricular activities such as dance, sports, cultural activities, and assisting teachers and school staff in organizing and carrying out activities.